BrainwreckedTech/qemu-launcher/README.md

 Use QXL/SPICE (-q)

 > Through my personal testing, I found VNC to be a better solution that the combination of QXL and SPICE thanks to the recent addition of bochsdrm to the Linux kernel.
+Others may have had better luck or have a larger collection of VMs that might be a hassle to move, so the option to use QXL and SPICE has stayed.

 Memory Allocation (-m)